A country faced with huge challenges

-Following a military coup, free and fair elections were held in Niger in both 2011 and 2015, leading to democratically legitimised civilian governments.
-Nevertheless, attacks by terrorists and militant groups – especially by Boko Haram in the south – continue to pose a threat for internal security.
-Despite debt relief, financial aid and funding, the economic and social situation for the majority of the population remains dire.
-Stable economic growth of approximately 4.4% barely makes any inroads into the poverty rate, especially because the population is growing rapidly by 4.1% annually, a rate almost unequaled on the global scale.
-The reduction of poverty and the containment of population growth are therefore major challenges for Niger.
-Yet, the country also has potential: It is rich in natural resources, having large deposits of uranium for example.
+Following a military coup, free and fair elections were held in Niger in 2011 and again in 2015, leading to the formation of democratically legitimate civilian governments.
+However, terrorists and militant groups – especially attacks by Boko Haram, including in the south – continue to pose a threat to internal security.
+Despite debt relief, financial aid and government funding, the economic and social situation remains dire for most of the population.
+The country’s stable economic growth of around 4.4% is scarcely able to reduce the high poverty rate, as the population is also growing at 4.1% per year, faster than in almost any other country in the world.
+Alleviating poverty and curbing population growth are therefore key challenges for Niger.
+But the country also has potential: it is rich in mineral resources and has large deposits of uranium, for example.

 Director KfW Office: Dr. Kerstin Laabs